Roethlisberger, Steelers in playoffs after OT win | Times Leader

 Justin Tucker tied it with a 46-yard field goal.

 T.J.
-Watt of the Steelers tied Michael Strahan’s single-season record of 22 1/2 sacks, reaching that milestone late in the second quarter.
+Watt of the Steelers tied Michael Strahan’s single-season record of 22 1/2 sacks, late in the second quarter.

 “It’s definitely a cool thing,” Watt said.
 “I don’t know if any of it’s really hit me.”